JJ/granada-off/text/geekery.md

 ready-made dinosaurs and building kits for them, and all kind of novelty toys.
-If you are into Escher or mathematical games, there is a bit of everything there; unfortunately, they do not stock many English language books.
+If you are into Escher or mathematical games, there is a bit of everything there; unfortunately, they do not stock many English language books, but their collection of popular science and math books in Spanish is quite good and probably the best of all bookstores in Granada.

-The rest of the lobby is filled with physical experiments: you can rotate a big sphere filled with milky liquids to create your own Jupiter spot, see a small mechanical model of the solar system or rock a lava-lamp like glass cabinet to see how sediments accumulate.
+The rest of the lobby is filled with hands-on experiments: you can rotate a big sphere filled with milky liquids to create your own Jupiter-like spot, see a small mechanical model of the solar system or rock a lava-lamp like glass cabinet to see how sediments accumulate.
 And then you can have a capuccino in the Darwin café, with free WiFi and also computers you can freely use, a great place to meet other geeks